vickneee/tic-tac-toe/README.md

 # tic-tac-toe
-Practicing Git, GitHub, and JavaScript.
+Simple Tic-Tac-Toe game.
 A message about a draw and play again button was added.

 🔗 https://vickneee.github.io/tic-tac-toe/